-- 1.6 This policy applies to all employees and to temporary workers, consultants, contractors, agents and subsidiaries acting on Cernach's behalf.
+1.6 This policy applies to all employees and to temporary workers, consultants, contractors, agents and subsidiaries acting on Cernach's behalf.
 It also applies to Committee members.
-Breaches of this policy are likely to constitute a serious disciplinary, contractual and/or criminal action for the individual(s) concerned. - 1.7 Please note that an equality impact assessment has been completed and this is attached at Appendix 1.
+Breaches of this policy are likely to constitute a serious disciplinary, contractual and/or criminal action for the individual(s) concerned.